pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 In this `pipeline`, we are grepping for the terms "apple", "orange", and "banana" and writing that line to the corresponding file.
 Notice we read data from `/pfs/data` and write data to `/pfs/out/`.
-In this example, the output of our pipeline is three files, one for each type of fruit sold with a list of all purchases of that fruit.
+In this example, the output of our complete pipeline is three files, one for each type of fruit with a single number showing the total quantity sold.

-Now we create the split pipeline in Pachyderm:
+Now let's create the pipeline in Pachyderm:

 ```shell
 $ pachctl create-pipeline -f examples/fruit_stand/pipeline.json